ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 {% endraw %}
 {% endhighlight %}

-We define a negative log-likelihood loss function and another function to calculate the gradients and loss.
+We then define a negative log-likelihood loss function and a function to calculate the gradients and loss.
+Naturally, we would call `get_loss_and_grads()` in a custom training loop, and then we would pass the gradients to the optimizer with `optimizer.apply_gradients()` to update the model's parameters.
+Here, we will just call `get_loss_and_grads()` repeatedly.

 {% highlight python %}
 {% raw %}